Sign up for the free Shakespeare Newsletter

 To hear Cominius speak, I'll keep at home.

-COMINIUS He would not seem to know me.
+COMINIUSHe would not seem to know me.

-MENENIUS Do you hear?
-10
+MENENIUSDo you hear?

 I urged our old acquaintance, and the drops